facebookarchive/hack-langspec/spec/10-expressions.md

 of the type specified by *class-type-designator* or *variable-name*.

 From within a method, the use of `static` corresponds to the class in the inheritance context in which the method is called.
-The type of the object created by an expression of the form `new static` is `this` [§§](05-types.md#the-this-type).
+The type of the object created by an expression of the form `new static` is [`this`](05-types.md#the-this-type).

 Because a constructor call is a function call, the relevant parts of 10.5.6 also apply.